State and federal laws recognize the importance of breastfeeding

 Report a problem or get help with workplace accommodation

-Mothers who have concerns about their employer's compliance with Oregon law should contact the Bureau of Labor and Industries (BOLI), Wage and Hour Section.
+Pregnancy accommodations: Workers and employers who have concerns about compliance with Oregon law should contact the Bureau of Labor and Industries (BOLI).

 Right to breastfeed in public law